FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

  This folder contains a list of organizational units that are considered to be part of the MSP.
 There do not need to be any OUs specified in this MSP folder -- they are optional -- in which case all principals part of an MSP will be considered members of the organization.

  This folder is really helpful when you want to restrict membership of principals to a blockchain from a particular organization, especially when that organization has a rich structure, [as discussed earlier](#OUMSP).
-You can see [how to configure the list of recognized OUs](./) in the reference material.
+You can see [how to configure the list of recognized OUs](../ReferenceMaterial/MembershipServicesProvider.md) in the reference material.

- * **Administrators (Local MSP only)**
+ * **Administrators**

- This folder contains a list of X.509
+ This folder contains a list of X.509 certificates that define the principals who have the role of administrators of this organization.
+Typically there should be one or more certificates in this list.

+ It's worth noting that just because a principal has the role of an administrator it doesn't mean that they can administer particular resources!
+This seems strange, but it makes sense when you realize that it's the policy permissions that define what any given organization's administrators can actually do.
+For example, a channel policy might specify that `MITCHELL.MANUFACTURING` administrators have the rights to add new organizations to the channel, whereas the `MITCHELL.DISTRIBUTION` administrators have no such rights.

+ It's worth noting that even though an X.509 certificate has a `ROLE` attribute, similar to an `OU` attribute, it is not used to identity a principal as an administrator of the blockchain network for an organization.
+This makes sense when you consider that the x.509 `ROLE` relates to the principal's more general role within the organization, rather than the blockchain network.
+It means that existing certificates can be used to identify administrators, which has some significant operational advantages.

  * **Revoked Certificates**

- This folder contains the list of X.509 certificates that have been revoked.
-This might be necessary because the certificate was compromised by a malicious actor, or was given out inadvertently.
+ This folder contains the list of revoked X.509 certificates for each CA listed in the MSP.
+It is used to identify the principals that have been revoked for an MSP.
+It is conceptually the same as a CA's CRL, but it relates to revocation of membership from the organization rather than revocation from the CA. Hence the administrator of an MSP, local or global, can quickly revoke a principal from an organization without having to resort to revoking their certificate from a CA -- which, of course, might not be appropriate.

+ This "list of lists" is optional -- there may be zero or more certificates listed for each of the CAs in the MSP.

  * **Signing Cert**

-      Public cert/pem file
+ This folder is typically defined for the local MSP of a peer or orderer node, and contains the public X.509 certificate to be used a node.
+It is used by a node when it needs to identify itself to another principal in the network -- an example might when a peer places its certificate in a transaction proposal to indicate that a peer's organization has endorsed it -- which can subsequently be checked against an endorsement policy by a validating node.

+ This folder is mandatory, and there must be exactly one X.509 certificate for the node.

  * **KeyStore**

- Private key
+ This folder is typically defined for the local MSP of a peer or orderer node, and contains the private key to be used to by that node.
+It is used by a node when it needs to sign or encrypt data --  an example might be the signing of a transaction proposal to indicate that a peer's organization has endorsed it.

+ This folder is mandatory, and there must be exactly one private key for the node.
+Obviously, access to this folder must be limited only to those operators administrators who have responsibility for the local MSP's peer or orderer node.

  * **TLS Root CA**